-The terminology of the industry has such a great amount of concepts and notions that it becomes essential to know in order to set up an effective organization.
-Identifying them precisely makes establishing and maintaining industrial documentation that can be adapted to the needs and objectives of the company.
+The terminology of the industry has such a great amount of written concepts and notions that it becomes essential to know in order to set up and guarantee an effective organization.
+Identifying them precisely makes establishing and maintaining industrial documentation that can be seamlessly adapted to the needs and objectives of the company.

-The work instructions, the process and the procedure can sometimes be confused with each other by misuse of language or ignorance.
-Of course, these are three quite different and distinct notions and you have to understand where stand the differences between them.
+The work instructions, the process and the set of procedures can sometimes be confused with each other by misuse of language or ignorance.
+Of course, these are three quite different and distinct notions and you have to understand their specification and the differences between them.

 Work Instruction : the “how” of a procedure

 The work instructions answers to the question “how?” in the procedure, which will be discussed later in this article.

 Actually, the work instructions specify the actions to be taken in order to perform a given task at a given position and the description of these actions in simple steps.
 They must be acutely done in great detail, may also relate to the workflow of operations sequences from one post to another.